ngdeconf/ng-de.org/tickets/index.md

 By buying a ticket you accept the code of conduct.

 Don't miss out on your chance to join the NG-DE conference!
-With only a limited number of cheap tickets available (Price Tiers), act fast to secure your place at this dynamic event.
+With only a limited number of cheap tickets available (Price Tiers).

 What's included:

-- **2-Day Access**: Immerse yourself in two full days of insightful talks, engaging discussions, and exciting workshops.
+- **2-Day Access**: Two full days of insightful talks, engaging discussions, and exciting workshops.

 - **Delicious Meals**: Start your day right with breakfast, refuel with lunch, and enjoy in cake during the breaks.
 Unlimited coffee, soft drinks, and refreshments provided throughout.

-- **Inspiring Talks**: Gain valuable insights from 14 thought-provoking talks and 2 keynote speeches delivered by experts in the field.
+- **Inspiring Talks**: Gain valuable insights from 14 awesome talks (30% beginner, 70% expert-level) and 2 keynote speeches by core community members.

-- **Sponsoring Area**: Explore additional talks and mini-workshops in the sponsoring area, where you can also connect with leading industry professionals and discover new opportunities.
+- **Sponsoring Area**: Explore the sponsoring area, where you can  connect with leading industry professionals and discover new opportunities.

 - **Afterparty**: Wrap up the conference with a bang at our exclusive afterparty.
-Network, unwind, and celebrate a successful event with fellow attendees.
+Network, unwind, and celebrate a successful event with the community.

 This is more than just a conference; it's a chance to grow and connect with the NG-DE community.
 Don't let this opportunity pass you by - reserve your ticket now before they're gone!